KennySoh/Technical-Interview/react.md

 </div>
 ```

-2. Use flexbox for layout
+2. Use flexbox for layout & BEM for our css style guide
 ```
 import './Header.css';